OptimusCrime/ntnu-2014-it2805-project/README.md

     php -S 0.0.0.0:8080 -t web web/route.php

-You can now access the website on your browser on:
+You can now access the website on your browser at:

     http://localhost:8080